sous-chefs/sublimechef/README.md

 Install
 -------

+*Not available in Package Control yet, you must install this package manually for now.*
-If you have Package Control installed in Sublime Text 2 just press ctrl+shift+p (Windows, Linux) or cmd+shift+p (OS X) to open the Command Pallete.
+~~If you have Package Control installed in Sublime Text 2 just press ctrl+shift+p (Windows, Linux) or cmd+shift+p (OS X) to open the Command Pallete.
 Start typing 'install' to select 'Package Control: Install Package', then search for Chef and select it.
-That's it.
+That's it.~~

 You can also install this package manually by entering the Packages directory of Sublime Text 2 and issuing on a terminal: